 How to store Pudding Poke Cakes

-Since this cake has dairy as an ingredient, it’s best to store this cake covered in the refrigerator.
+Since this recipe for lemon poke cake has dairy as an ingredient, it’s best to store this cake covered in the refrigerator.
 Chilling this cake also keeps this cake from becoming soggy.

 This cake also freezes well in an airtight container.
 While it can be frozen with the topping, I prefer making and serving the topping when I need it.
 The cookies keep their texture better as well.